serverpod/serverpod_docs/docs/04-concepts/09-authentication/03-providers/02-google.md

 Fill in all the required information, and create the credentials.
 Then download the `plist` file rename it to `GoogleService-Info.plist` and put it inside your ios project folder.
 Then drag and drop it into your XCode project to include the file in your build.

-Open the `GoogleService-Info.plist` in your editor and add the SERVER_CLIENT_ID if it does not exists:
+Open the `GoogleService-Info.plist` in your editor and add the SERVER_CLIENT_ID if it does not exist:

 ```xml
 <dict>